-The Organization is a beneficiary of irrevocable split-interest agreements, consisting of six charitable remainder trusts, two perpetual trusts, and eleven charitable gift annuities.
+The Organization is a beneficiary of irrevocable split-interest agreements, including charitable remainder trusts, perpetual trusts and gift annuities.

 The charitable remainder trust agreements generally require the Organization to make annual payments to the trust beneficiaries based on stipulated payment rates, applied to the fair value of the trust assets as determined annually.
 The Organization uses an interest rate commensurate with the risks involved to discount the future payments and calculate the present value of the liability.
 A receivable is recorded in other receivables (Note 6) at the estimated fair value of the asset, net with the present value of the liability.
-A receivable is recorded in other receivables for the two perpetual trusts at the estimated fair value of the amount held by the trustee that is due to the Organization.
+A receivable is recorded in other receivables for the perpetual trusts at the estimated fair value of the amount held by the trustee that is due to the Organization.

 The charitable gift annuities account invests funds contributed by individuals in exchange for a lifetime annuity paid by the Organization.
-Investments in this account are reported at fair value in investments (Note 5), and the liability associated with these annuities is reported within accounts payable on the statement of financial position.
+Investments in this account are reported at fair value in investments (Note 5), and the liability associated with these annuities is reported within accounts payable and accrued liabilities on the statements of financial position.

-The amortization of this discount and changes in assumptions are reflected in the statement of activities as realized and unrealized gains (see Note 4).
+The amortization of this discount and changes in assumptions are reflected in the statements of activities as realized and unrealized gains (see Note 5).